 Turn your indoor table into an outdoor table.
 Create a cheap garden table by repurposing an old indoor table for use outside.
 See my tips on how to paint an indoor table for outdoor use.

 Hello sweets, we are moving outdoors today, because major progress is happening in my garden.
 I even have outside furniture now!
 Yes, alfresco diners are in my future (if the weather would only be a bit nicer), as well as long gossipy conversations while sipping lemonade, and of course, long Sunday breakfasts with the newspaper spread out over my ‘new’ garden table.

 Now nothing here is truly new though, but you guessed that already didn’t you.
 A long time ago I scored a dining table for next to nothing on our local version of Craigslist and it has been patiently awaiting its makeover ever since.

-Well here she is baby!
+Well, here she is baby!
 My former ugly duckling indoor table all grown up into a fully functional outdoor table.
-Because yes, you can totally use a wood dining table outside if your prep it properly.
+Because yes, you can totally use a wood dining table outside if you prep it properly.

-The previous owner had started on sanding down the table top but quit halfway through.
+The previous owner had started sanding down the tabletop but quit halfway through.
 The table legs were badly stained and a bit wobbly.
 But all in all, it was a solid table that just needed some DIY makeover love to make her beautiful again.
 So I set out to turn an indoor table into an outdoor table.
 These were my steps.

-How to turn on indoor table into an outdoor table: a step by step guide
+How to turn an indoor table into an outdoor table: a step-by-step guide

 - Strip and sand any paint or stain from the parts that you want to show wood